EXCLUSIVE-Japan's GPIF to allow investing up to 31% in foreign bonds, sources say

 By Takashi Umekawa and Takaya Yamaguchi

-TOKYO, March 26 (Reuters) - Japan's Government Pension Investment Fund (GPIF), the world's largest pension fund, will allow investing up to 31% in foreign bonds by widening permissible range of deviation from the allocation target, two sources familiar with the matter said.
+TOKYO, March 26 (Reuters) - Japan's Government Pension Investment Fund will allow as much as 31% of its assets to be invested in foreign bonds, two sources familiar with the matter said, reflecting more leniency for the fund to overshoot its formal allocation target.

 A spokeswoman for GPIF, which managed 169 trillion yen ($1.5 trillion) as of end-December, declined to comment.